sprucelee/police-brutality/all-locations.md

 ### NYPD pushes crowd into tight space and attacks several with batons | June 5th

-At roughly 8:00 PM, on E. 136th St. by Brook Ave, cops pushed protestors into an increasingly tight space and use pepperspray and batons.
+At roughly 8:00 PM, on E. 136th St. by Brook Ave, cops pushed protestors into an increasingly tight space and use pepper spray and batons.

+tags: pepper-spray, spray, batons, beat

 id: ny-newyorkcity-25